IGNF/Borea/README_opk_to_rpc.md

 | K | kappa rotation angle |
 | C | name of the camera |

+### Detail for reading files

+To read the opk file, you can select a line interval to be read using the -f parameter for the first line and -z for the last line.
+If not set, the entire file will be read.
+Please note that the header in the file is not taken into account and must therefore either be skipped with the -f parameter or commented out with a # at the beginning of the line.
+You can therefore add comments to the file with a # at the beginning of the line.

 ### Camera file format

 The camera file is a txt file, containing 6 pieces of information about the camera : its **name** (str), **ppax** (float), **ppay** (float), **focal** (float) and image size, **width** (int) and **height** (int) in pixels. .